Presentations, Technical Assistance, Screenings, Referrals

 Safe Harbour Coordinator

 Safe Harbour offers educational presentations on Commercial Sexual Exploitation of Children (CSEC) and Child Trafficking, advice for engaging youth in conversations about trafficking, screening youth for trafficking, and assistance navigating the NYS Confirmation Process.
-All other questions welcomed!
+All questions are welcome!

 Click here to refer a youth to Safe Harbour’s Case Management program.